rosnikv/rosnikv.github.io/_pages/about.md

 ---

 I'm currently a PhD candidate in [Department of Informatics](https://www.ifi.uzh.ch/en.html) at the University of Zurich, where I'm advised by [Prof. Abraham Bernstein](https://www.ifi.uzh.ch/en/ddis/people/bernstein.html).

+Additionally, I am a <span style="color:green">Visiting Student at the Allen Institute for AI (Ai2)</span>, working with the Aristo team on literature-grounded hypothesis generation and ranking.

 I have a master's degree in Artificial Intelligence from the [University of Hyderabad](https://scis.uohyd.ac.in/).
 For my master's thesis, I worked with [Prof. Vineet Padmanabhan](https://scis.uohyd.ac.in/People/profile/vn_profile.php) on the topic of recommender systems.
 I have worked as a